stefanthurnherr/sms-temperature-control/README.md

 Initial hardware setup
 ----------------------
 * Connect the temperature sensor to correct power/ground/data pins on the Pi using a 'pullup' resistor of 4K7 Ohm.
 See sensor specification and my corresponding python script.
 Adafruit.com also has a nice tutorial [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/hardware).
-My temperature sensor has cable colors red=3V3, black=GND and white=DATA.
+My temperature sensor has cable colors red=3V3, black=GND and 3rd cable (white or yellow) is DATA.
 * Connect the relay to the configured (in my.cfg) GPIO pins on the Pi - see your relay specification